 Treatment commencement will be defined as the date the patient is first prescribed the medication they are randomised to.
 Treatment initiation will be defined as the date the participant begins taking the medication.
 Time to treatment commencement will be calculated as the number of days post-randomisation before treatment is commenced (i.e. the patient begins taking the medications).
 In patients who do not commence or receive a prescription for the treatment they are randomised to, the reasons for this will be recorded in the eCRF under options which cover the following reasons: blood test / ECG / other contraindication discovered post-randomisation; patient fears over side effects; patient concerns over lifestyle requirements/changes; clinician safety concerns; clinician concerns over suicidality; remission/response of depressive episode; participant wishes to withdraw from the study; participant/clinician preference for a different therapy instead; or other.
 It will also be determined if and when the patient began an alternative therapy for their depression, what this was, and whether this treatment was pharmacological or psychological (this will be recorded in the concomitant medication/therapy forms).
 These patients will not be withdrawn from the study in order to capture data for our intention to treat (ITT) analyses.

-A minimum adequate acute treatment trial, for purposes of analyses, at 8 week follow up visit will be defined as:
+A minimum therapeutic treatment trial of the medication the participant was randomised to, for purposes of analyses, at or at any point up to 52 week follow up visit, will be defined as: